cpetrecca/witcher-potions-challenge/README.md

 Cristian Petrecca

 ### App description and intention manifest
-Application for calculating best damage output on configurable amount of potions, some of the code structure aspects are an overkill for the requested specification but I belive its optimal for subsecuent functionalities scalations and/or changes.
+Application for calculating best damage output on configurable amount of potions, some of the code structure aspects are an overkill for the requested specification but I believe its optimal for subsequent functionalities scalations and/or changes.

 There are three possible approaches from a statewise perspective:
- A: the requested as the functionality triggers on a submit button click event using useRef hook on an uncontrolled component with minimun state managment focusing on performance.
+ A: the requested as the functionality triggers on a submit button click event using useRef hook on an uncontrolled component with minimum state management focusing on performance.
- B: A more Reactish proposal, with full controlled component where the potions are managed with useState and useEffect hooks to automatically show result on component reevaluations after state changes.
+ B: A more Reactish proposal, with fully controlled component where the potions are managed with useState and useEffect hooks to automatically show result on component reevaluations after state changes.
- C: An overcomplex solution for the challenge where we use Context API to manage the states having in mind that this potions may in the future be needed in siblings components so we avoid props drillings providing the information needed to the whole app.
+ C: An overcomplex solution for the challenge where we use Context API to manage the states having in mind that these potions may in the future be needed in siblings components so we avoid props drillings providing the information needed to the whole app.

-...could be an 4th posible option using a Flux architectural library as Redux but I don´t think makes any sense at all for this particular case.
+...could be an 4th possible option using a Flux architectural library as Redux but I don´t think makes any sense at all for this particular case.

-I will go forward with the C option as I think is the best one for demostrating overall knowledge on React functionalities.
+I will go forward with the C option as I believe is the best one for demonstrating overall knowledge on React functionalities.

-Regarding amount of Potions and damage calcultion I opted for a conf file to easily escalate o change as needed.
+Regarding the amount of Potions and damage calcultion I opted for a conf file to easily escalate potions or change damage logic as needed without changing the code.

+Components not really TDD made but Unit Tests in place.
+To be honest this iu not my strongest point but took the chance to refresh knowledge.

+Best damage combination algorithm TDD-made on a custom Hook

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).